Shishir-Ashok/interactive-cnn/README.md

     - **Convolution:** Computes the sum of the values covered by the filter.
     - **Max Pooling:** Chooses the maximum value in the filter window.
     - **Average Pooling:** Computes the (rounded) average value in the filter window.
-  - Click on any cell within the input matrix to change its value
+  - Click on any cell within the input matrix to change its value.
 - **Animated Sliding Window:**
   A smoothly animated sliding window moves over the input matrix.
 As it moves, the corresponding cell in the output matrix is highlighted.
 - **Pause/Resume Functionality:**